 This is our Top-Ten list for things everyone needs to know about grants!
-With these tips you will be beter equipped to find and win a government grant.
+With these tips you will be better equipped to find and win a grant.

 These tips are important to understand because so many people are confused about grants.
 Sometimes they think grants and federal aid are the same thing, which they are not.